Introduction

 Clinical Skills Examination (CSE) (NRE Step-2)

 The CSE consists of three compulsory stations that have to be cleared separately.
 If a candidate achieves at least 60% or greater within the CSE.
 However fails to pass even one of the mandatory stations then they’ll be deemed unqualified for the whole CSE.
+The NRE will not have negative marks for either the theory or CSE parts that comprise the NRE.

 Who have passed in the theoretical part (MCQs).
 However fail the CSE must return to the CSE section only and register according to the rules.
 But, if a student is unable to pass the CSE within 3 (03) consecutive times.
 They’ll have to take a second attempt at the theory as well as CSE component at the 4th attempt.
 The rule applies for each of the three unsuccessful CSE attempts.